ING Asia sale raises regulatory hackles, may frustrate Dutch seller

 Life insurance premiums in Malaysia are forecast to grow 5.5 percent next year, and in Thailand 6 percent, according to Swiss Re estimates.
 That compares with the average 4.5 percent expansion in Asia.

-Among the bidders vying for ING's Southeast Asian units are Korean Life Insurance Co Ltd 08830.KS and Dai-ichi Life Insurance (8750.T), Japan's largest listed life insurer.
+Among the bidders vying for ING's Southeast Asian units are Korean Life Insurance Co Ltd and Dai-ichi Life Insurance, Japan's largest listed life insurer.

 Depending on how strict the regulators wish to be, the Japanese and Korean companies may have an advantage in the final bidding process.